vmchale/jacinda/README.md

   * No nested dfns
   * No list literal syntax
   * Postfix `:f` and `:i` are handled poorly
+  * Streams of functions don't work
+  * Higher-order functions are subtly broken

 Intentionally missing features: